 The map links up with sheets 63.05 Willenhall NE to the north, 62.12 Willenhall SW to the west, 63.10 Walsall SW to the east and 63.13 Darlaston to the south.

-For a full list of maps of Walsall, please go to the Walsall page or for Sandwell go to the Sandwell page
+For a list of local maps, please go to the Walsall or West Midlands page.

 You can order maps direct from our On-line Mapshop.